shorepine/tulipcc/README.md

 You can use Tulip to make music, code, art, games, or just write.
 It cannot run any existing applications and does not have a web browser, although it can connect to a network in a slow fashion.

 Tulip is available both as a hardware DIY project (Tulip CC) and a macOS app (Tulip Desktop.)
 They both have all the same features.
 I use Tulip Desktop when developing Tulip, but use the hardware Tulip CC when making things!
-If you're nervous about building the hardware, give the desktop version a go to learn about it.
+If you're nervous about building the hardware, [download the desktop version!](tulip_desktop.md)

 [![Tulip Desktop](https://github.com/bwhitman/tulipcc/raw/main/pics/desktop.png)](tulip_desktop.md)